 Mapping and Modeling Weather and Climate with GIS, an edited volume from Esri Press, features conceptual and practical essays by leading climatologists, meteorologists, and other experts on how GIS and analysis contribute to the advancement of atmospheric science.

-Both the atmosphere and ocean are essentially fluids.
-Hence, in 2019, the Esri Ocean GIS Forum transitions permanently to the Esri Ocean and Atmospheric GIS Forum to welcome this new community.
-A subset of Plenary Sessions and papers will focus on air-sea interactions, NOAA's nowCOAST, and disaster planning and response.
+Both the atmosphere and oceans are essentially fluids.
+Hence, the Esri Ocean GIS Forum has transitioned into a new event to welcome this newly extended community.
+A subset of sessions and papers will focus on air-sea interactions; management, visualization, and analysis of meteorological data; disaster planning and response; and more.

 Blog posts: Climate and data science

-Don't miss these detailed, informative, and insightful blog posts from Kevin Butler, writing on the intersection of climatology with spatiotemporal analytics and machine learning.
+Don't miss these detailed, informative, and insightful blog posts from Kevin Butler and others, writing on the intersection of climatology with spatiotemporal analytics and machine learning.